Last updated on May 26, 2023

 - During initial discovery/setup, Pad and Board will also communicate over IP address on TCP ports 46000 and 46001.
 Once setup is complete, the Neat firmware will send encrypted communication over TCP port 8443.

-3.2 Teams level pairing: Neat Pad and Neat Board
+3.2 Microsoft level pairing: Neat Pad and Neat Board

-Once Neat level pairing is successful on the Board and Pad, you will be required to sign the Pad into the same Teams account as the Board.
-You will then follow the same steps listed in Section 2.2 to complete Teams level pairing.
+In order complete Microsoft level pairing on the Board and Pad, you will be required to sign the Pad in to the same Microsoft account as the Board.
+You will then follow the same steps listed in Section 2.2 to complete Microsoft level pairing.

 4.0 Common Pairing Related Issues

-- If Teams-level pairing is broken, you will get an error on your Neat Pad.
+- If Microsoft-level pairing is broken, you will get an error on your Neat Pad.
 It is wise to check the Neat-level pairing status by going into Neat’s System settings.
-If Neat-level pairing is intact, then usually a reboot should be sufficient to resolve the Teams Room pairing issues.
+If Neat-level pairing is intact, then usually a reboot should be sufficient to resolve the Microsoft Teams Room pairing issues.

 If you are unable to resolve your pairing issues, please reach out to Neat’s technical support team over email at firstname.lastname@example.org.